The Best Backpack For Backpacking Europe in 2023

 Check on Peak Design

-Why Travel with a Backpack in Europe?
+Why Travel with a Backpack?

 There are numerous benefits to travelling through Europe with a backpack.
 Namely, it just ends up being a hell of a lot easier and more convenient than a typical wheely suitcase or a duffel bag.